-DeskTime vs. Clockify: compare the alternative time tracking solutions
+DeskTime vs Clockify: compare the alternatives

 The best features side by side

 Paid monthly: PRO - 7$/user/mo Premium - 10$/user/mo Enterprise - 20$/user/mo Paid annually: PRO - 6,42$/user/mo Premium - 9,17$/user/mo Enterprise - 18,33$/user/mo Additional discounts apply for teams.

 Paid monthly: Plus - $9.99/mo Premium - $29.99/mo Enterprise - $9.99/user/mo Inhouse server - starts at $1,000/mo Paid annually: If paid annually, offers two months free

 |Time tracking||Automatic||Manual + Automatic option for the browser extension|

 |Individual project and task tracking|

 |Stops automatically, no tracking after work hours||Automatic timer start/stop can be set up if using a browser extension|